Particular/NServiceBus/guidelines/coding-guidelines.md

 #### Package dependencies

-We want to compile against the lowest major to catch breaking changes
+We want to compile against the lowest compatible version to catch breaking changes.

-PackageReference: `[Major.0.0, Major+1)`
+PackageReference: `[Major.Minor.0, Major+1)`

 #### Tests